 Negligible adverse impacts would continue due to continued use of current docks, trails, and campsites.
-Overall impacts to cultural resources associated with Alternative A do not meet any of the significance criteria.

 Alternative B: Improve Visitor Use Experience and Accessibility (minimum)

 This alternative includes a new individual campsite at Lighthouse Bay; converting campsite 4 into an accessible individual campsite; creating a picnic area in an already disturbed location; relocating two individual campsites; creating an accessible route from the dock to campsite 4; relocating vault toilets; adding privites at remote campsites; outhouses; realigning small trail sections; and replacing stairs that provide beach access.
 This would result in approximately three acres of short-term and very localized soil disturbance during construction which has the potential to impact archeological resources.
 There would be some long-term soil compaction from visitor use at campsites and trails, however, the use of boardwalks would reduce compaction and erosion.
 The location and design of each of these features has been planned to avoid known cultural resources and to minimize potential resource impacts.
 Based on literature review and visual inspection by the park cultural resource specialist, no known or anticipated cultural resources are present in the proposed dock site location.
 The campsite, trail, and vault toilet and stump privy locations have also been selected to avoid cultural resources.
 In each case, ground disturbance for campsite, trail, and vault toilets and privies would be preceded by archeological shovel testing to determine presence/absence of archeological materials.
 Individual reviews of these undertakings would be handled through the National Historic Preservation Act (NHPA) Section 106 review process, either using streamlined review or standard four-step review as appropriate.
 If cultural resources are found to be present, sites would be evaluated for significance, and a determination would be made as to whether the individual undertaking would be allowed to proceed or if it must redesigned or relocated.